-For those who want a bit more guaranteed action, there are only two gay saunas in Sitges… but luckily they are both pretty good and should not disappoint you (unlikely all those faceless Grinder accounts…).
-If you want to explore your kinky side without a steamy sauna, there is also the gay Sitges cruise club scene which is as sensually self-indulgent as you will find anywhere on Earth or good old gay hook up apps!
+For those who want a bit more guaranteed action, there are only two gay saunas in Sitges.
+Luckily they are both pretty good and should not disappoint you (unlikely all those faceless Grindr accounts).
+If you want to explore your kinky side without a steamy sauna, there is also the gay Sitges cruise club scene which is as sensually self-indulgent as you will find anywhere on Earth.
+Or you can always resort to the gay hook up apps!

 Foreigners are happily welcoming in all gay sex clubs and sauna in Sitges, and many will speak English, but you’ll still need to be good at reading non-verbal cues.
 Luckily we also have our gay sauna guide to help you out!

 - Parrots Sauna – A safe, clean and discreet environment to relax and enjoy the company of gay, bisexual and curious men during the summer months.
-Located in the heart of Gay Sitges, they are only minutes from the sparkling Mediterranean Sea and have a relatively small venue with dry sauna, Jacuzzi, private cabins and steam room.
-For a raging, wild gay sauna scene you will need to head to nearby Barcelona but Parrots Sauna (located in Parrots Hotel) is a fun little distraction each night…
+Located in the heart of Gay Sitges, they are only minutes from the sparkling Mediterranean Sea and have a relatively small venue with dry sauna, Jacuzzi, private cabins, and steam room.
+For a raging, wild gay sauna scene, you will need to head to nearby Barcelona, but Parrots Sauna (located in Parrots Hotel) does make for a fun little distraction each night…

 Gay Cruise Clubs in Sitges